 Contact: Maarten Allers

 For the amounts per municipality, see www.coelo.nl.
-The publication can also be downloaded from this site.

 K. Kwakkel and M.A.
 Allers, Atlas rijksuitkeringen aan gemeenten 2015, COELO, Groningen.